uboslinux/ubos-docs/sphinx/users/installation/x86_bootstick.rst

 #.
 When the boot process is finished, log in as user ``root``.
 By default, there is no
    password on the console.

 #.
-Wait until UBOS is ready.
-You can tell by executing:
+Now: wait.
+UBOS needs to generate a few cryptographic keys before it is ready to use
+   and initialize a few other things on the first boot.
+That might take 5 or 10 minutes.
+   To determine whether UBOS ready, execute:

    .. code-block:: none

-      > systemctl is-system-running
+      systemctl is-system-running

-   On the first boot, this may take a while, because UBOS has to generate some cryptographic keys, and Linux is trying very hard to use good random numbers for that purpose.
    To speed up the process, generate lots of random activity, such as looking through the file system, and typing lots on the keyboard.
 You only need to do that once, on the first boot.